Dr Melissa Derby

 Qualifications: PhD, MA (Hons 1st class, Dean's List), BA

 Iwi: Ngāti Ranginui

-I am a lecturer teaching early literacy and human development at the University of Waikato's Tauranga campus and online.
+I am a Senior Lecturer teaching early literacy and human development at the University of Waikato's Tauranga campus and online.

 I completed my PhD at the University of Canterbury, and my study was part of A Better Start National Science Challenge.
 My primary area of research is in early literacy, and in particular, in exploring the role of whānau and localised curriculum in fostering foundational literacy skills.
 More generally, I have an interest in Māori education and success.
 My scholarship has been recognised through a range of awards, including a Fulbright-Ngā Pae o te Māramatanga Graduate Award, a SAGE Young Writer’s Award, and a Falling Walls Award from the Royal Society of New Zealand.

 I am the Editor of Te Kaharoa the eJournal on Indigenous Pacific Issues, and co-edit the New Zealand Association for Research in Education's blog, Ipu Kererū.
 I am on the Board of Trustees at Matua School in Tauranga, New Zealand, and have served on a tribal trust committee for my hapū in Tauranga, Ngāi Tamarāwaho.

 Virginia Crawford - Doctor of Education, 2021-2023 (co-supervisor)